sjPlot/Relaunch64/README.md

 * editor
   - automatic indention works for spaces now, too
   - added commands to automatically convert spaces to tabs (and vice versa, see menu edit)
+  - slightly changed automatic tab/space indention. if "enter" is hit in between leading tabs/spaces, the indention is adjusted to fit the previous lines.

 * user scripts
   - added SOURCENAME and OUTNAME as additional placeholders for input and output file names, excluding path and extension